mullvad/mullvadvpn-app-binaries/README.md

 ## Building OpenSSL
+To build the MullvadVPN app, one has to have statically linkable OpenSSL libraries.

 ### Linux + macOS
-To build statically linkable OpenSSL libraries on macOS and Linux, just run `make openssl`.
+To build statically linkable OpenSSL libraries on macOS and Linux, just run `make update_openssl`.
 To do so, one has to make sure to have all the required build dependencies on the build host.
-To update the statically linkable OpenSSL library, run `make update_openssl`.
+Refer to OpenSSL's documentation, but usually it requires a recent version of Perl 5 and a good C compiler and standard library.

 ### Windows
-To build the daemon on Windows, one has to build statically linkable OpenSSL libraries.
-This requires a few things:
+Building a static OpenSSL library on Windows requires the following:
 - Perl 5.11 and above (Strawberry Perl distribution works)
 - Build Tools for Visual Studio 2017 (a regular installation of Visual Studio 2017 Community Edition works).